 Status: Still Disappeared

 Soco, Gloria

-While they were navigating Maharlika Hi way near Sipocot, Camarines Sur, they were blocked by a red Tamaraw FX and four Toyota Revos, They were abducted and taken to an undisclosed military safehouse.
+While they were navigating Maharlika Highway near Sipocot, Camarines Sur, they were blocked by a red Tamaraw FX and four Toyota Revos.
+They were abducted and taken to an undisclosed military safehouse.

+Status: Still Disappeared